 St. Paul's Evangelical Church was built by the German Evangelical Synod of North America in 1912.
 Services were held there up until 1920 when the building was left vacant.
 In 1927 it was purchased by the local Japanese Christian Fellowship, becoming home to the Japanese Union Church.
 The congregation later incorporated as Ogden Japanese Christian Church, then Ogden Christian Church.

 Japanese residents organized the Ogden Buddhist Temple in 1913.
 Early church meetings were held at 236 24th Street, at 2430 Lincoln, and at 225 Capitol until 1937.
 In May 1937 a Buddhist temple building at 2456 Lincoln began to be used.
 C. Kiwahara served from 1913-1916 as the first Buddhist priest, and he was followed by Manzoe Ishimuri, who served from 1916-1920.

 In 1916 the Wall Avenue Baptist Church was organized.
 A building which seated about 100 people was dedicated for this congregation in 1919 located at 1701 Wall Avenue.
 A. J. Billingsly served from 1917-1919 as the first pastor of the Wall Avenue Baptist Church, followed by J.L.
 Marque from 1919-1920.
 Later this church became New Zion Baptist Church with a new building built at 2935 Lincoln Avenue in 1954.

 Below is the outline from a presentation given by Deniane Kartchner, WCHF's Preservation Photographer, at the Golden Hours Senior Center on 30 Mar 2022.
 We are so excited to work on this project in more detail in the coming months!
-Click on the galleries link above to look at some detailed photos in our church gallery.
-A special thanks to the churches we have been able to contact and photograph so far!
+Click on the galleries link above to look at photos.
+A special thanks to the religious organizations we have been able to contact so far!